luishmcmoreno/luishmcmoreno.github.io/_posts/2017-11-21-ionic-environment-variables.md

   - continuous-integration
 ---

 Recently, I and my team were facing a problem here at Pluritech with Ionic 2+ projects.
 We wanted to implement environment variables like the @angular/cli projects do.
-Ionic projects don't handle it.
+Ionic projects doesn't handle it.

 By searching the web, we founded some issues at Github that the answers made it possible to do and I'll share our solution.